 Advanced Micro Devices, Inc. is a global semiconductor company.
 References herein to AMD or the Company mean Advanced Micro Devices, Inc. and its consolidated subsidiaries.
-AMD's products include x86 microprocessors (CPUs), as standalone devices or as incorporated into accelerated processing units (APUs), chipsets, discrete and integrated graphics processing units (GPUs), data center and professional GPUs, server and embedded processors, semicustom SoC products, microprocessor and SoC development services and technology for game consoles.
+AMD's products include x86 microprocessors (CPUs) and graphics processing units (GPUs), as standalone devices or as incorporated into accelerated processing units (APUs), chipsets, data center and professional GPUs, embedded processors, semicustom System-on-Chip (SoC) products, microprocessor and SoC development services and technology, data processing units (DPUs), Field Programmable Gate Arrays (FPGAs), and Adaptive SoC products.
 From time to time, the Company may also sell or license portions of its intellectual property (IP) portfolio.